 * Sundays from 13:00 to 17:00 hrs.

-During and after the reopening, we adhere to the protocol and guidelines of the Museum Association and RIVM.
-You will find more information about this protocol here .
+We adhere to the protocol and guidelines of Museum Association and RIVM.
+You will find more information about this protocol here.

 Book here your arrival time.

 The museum is closed on the following days: